AlexanderBeaucage/BrainStation-Capstone/README.txt

 Project Description:
 A song recommendation system made using some spotify playlist data set.

-Data Set Kaggle Link:
+Data Set Link:
 https://www.kaggle.com/datasets/andrewmvd/spotify-playlists?select=spotify_dataset.csv

 The first notebook is `Cleaning The Data.ipynb`.
 This notebook is me cleaning the data getting it ready for analyzing.

-The seccond notebook is `Visualizations and EDA.ipynb`.
+The second notebook is `Visualizations and EDA.ipynb`.
 In this notebook I am creating visualizations and analyzing the data.

 The third notebook is `Making The Recommendation System.ipynb`.
 In this notebook I